The Discovery of Sidney Mintz

-A recent Cultural Anthropology textbook by Welsch and Vivanco is a prime example.
+A 2014 Cultural Anthropology textbook by Welsch and Vivanco is a prime example.
 They get colonialism wrong, saying it “flourished from the 1870s until the 1970s” (7) thus missing the most crucial moments between say 1500-1800.
 Consequently, they also get industrialization wrong, portraying it as the rise of American and European factories which subsequently “affected peoples in European colonies” (5).
 When Eric Wolf finally enters the scene, it is mostly to say that people in the periphery have “resisted” capitalism (142).
 And there’s no mention of Mintz at all.
 While obviously these authors do not share the values of the Trump Trolls, there is really little in their textbook to tell a different story.
 [See also my critique in How Did Anthropology Begin.]

 My plan at the 2016 anthropology meetings was to visit the booksellers and do an analysis of four field textbooks.
 I would look at each textbook and evaluate them on two items: First, Colonialism.
 Did they mention the Iberian Reconquista?
 Spanish and Portuguese empires?
 The American silver mines that were so crucial to creating the first global trade networks?
 The Caribbean?
 Sugar?
 Second, Industrialization.
 Did they mention slavery?
 Plantations?
 Again, Sugar?
 Textile production in India?

 What I found was worse than I anticipated.
 First, the biggest textbook sellers of four field anthropology aren’t even here.
 I could only find three four field textbooks.
 One is from University of Toronto press, Through the Lens of Anthropology.
 It is very accessible, I love these authors, but they have zero on these issues.
-There are two titles from Oxford University Press: Lavenda & Schultz, which I use, which is OK but not great on these issues.
+There are two titles from Oxford University Press: Lavenda & Schultz, which I have used, and which is OK but not great on these issues.

 But at least these two presses are here.
 The true empires, McGraw-Hill & Cengage don’t even bother.
 Now, Kottak’s textbook empire, perhaps because of Kottak’s rooting at the University of Michigan, has been a bit better on these issues.
 Still, Kottak’s world systems chapters occur at the end of his textbook.
 And I think if we consider that Michigan is both at the epicenter of the three states which gave the election to Trump, and that Michigan is the epicenter of the Kottak model of Introduction-to-Anthropology, we do need to wonder how effective this version of anthropology has been (but see the postscript below).

 For those of us who have the privilege of teaching anthropology, this is a dire issue.
 I was going to say it is our most dire issue.
 But for November 2016 I qualified that statement to echo Melissa Harris-Perry that the very most pressing issue is for academic anthropologists to consider whether our colleges and universities might become sanctuary campuses.
-After that, we need to look at the textbooks.4
+After that, we need to look at the textbooks.[See endnote #3]

 This may seem too modest, but it is the responsibility that comes with our positions in academic institutions.
 As Michel-Rolph Trouillot wrote in 2003, “Anthropology’s primary response as a discipline cannot be a political statement, however tempting or necessary that solution is in critical circumstances.
 While the primary context of our practice as professionals remains the academic world, the ultimate context of its relevance is the world outside, usually starting with the country within which we publish rather than with those that we write about” (114).